Throughout the document, we may use the following terms:

-You may also provide us personal information when creating content with Searchness, such as projects, tasks, interview and follow-up questions, audio, video, interaction recordings and text transcripts of research sessions, notes and tags.
+You may also provide us personal information when creating content with Searchness, such as projects, tasks, interview and follow-up questions, audio, video, interaction recordings of research sessions, notes and tags.
 Or when corresponding with us using email, social media or any other communication channel.
 In these cases, we use your information to provide you the Service, improve it and provide you support when you have a question or face an issue.

 As a participant, when you participate in a study on Searchness, we ask you for a display name in order for the researchers (our customers) to be able to distinguish between study participants.

-Depending on the settings of the study set by the researchers, we store your display name, a recording of your session in audio, video and text transcript forms, your answers in response to researchers' questions, along with information about your interaction on websites during the session: clicks, entries in form inputs, web pages (URLs) visited.
+Depending on the settings of the study set by the researchers, we store your display name, a recording of your session in audio and video, your answers in response to researchers' questions, along with information about your interaction on websites during the session: clicks, entries in form inputs, web pages (URLs) visited.
 We also store the type and model of the device you are using, your screen resolution and which city approximately you are doing the study from.

 Keeping a record of this information is necessary for the researchers to be able to analyze meaningfully the research sessions they conduct with you and access it when needed.